 Find and Replace Text Online

-Replace every match in pasted text — case-sensitive toggle, instant match count, nothing leaves your browser.
+Replace every match in pasted text with a case-sensitive toggle and instant match count.

 Paste text into the input, type what to find and what to replace it with, and the tool rewrites every occurrence in one pass.
 The output area updates the moment you type — there's no submit button, no round-trip, and no per-character throttle.